The vast

 aircrews intentionally flew to Switzerland with no damage in order to

-Nearly every USAAF aircraft in Switzerland was found to have received
+Nearly every USAAF aircraft in Switzerland and Sweden was found to have received

 significant battle damage, and no charges were ever instigated against